How could you find a good technology provider?

-Finding a digital technology service provider that develops exactly what you expect in a project tailored to your business or organization can be complicated, expensive and time consuming.
+Finding a digital technology service provider that develops exactly what you expect in a tailored project to your business or organization can be complicated, expensive and time consuming.

 Months and even years can be lost while the idea is developed, optimal technologies for the project are found, and you can find a trusted provider that gives you transparency by complying with deliveries on time.

-Some of our most loyal clients have found us after becoming frustrated with freelancers or software development companies that do not have defined methodologies, transparency tools or frequent communication, and who struggle to maintain client agreements.
+Some of our most loyal clients have found us after becoming frustrated with freelancers or software development companies that do not have defined methodologies, transparency tools or frequent communication, and struggle to maintain client agreements.

 Is there a better way?